Pawn Sacrifice: Title meaning

 Director Edward Zwick explained the meaning of the film's title: "You have Henry Kissinger and Richard Nixon calling Bobby Fischer; you have Brezhnev and the KGB agents following Boris Spassky.
 Both of these men were pawns of their nations."

 Production

 Principal photography began in early October 2013 in Reykjavík, Iceland.
 In mid-October, the remaining 41 days of shooting began in Montreal, Canada, wrapping in Los Angeles on December 11, 2013.

+Music

 Release

 The film had its world premiere at the 2014 Toronto International Film Festival on September 11, 2014.
 On September 10, 2014, Bleecker Street acquired the U.S. distribution rights to the film, the company's first acquisition.
 The film was originally set to be released in the United States on September 18, 2015; however, it was pushed up to September 16, with wide releases in both America and Canada on September 25, 2015.

 Released on home media on December 22, 2015, the film made $1.1 million in DVD and Blu-ray sales over its first few months.